This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Here is one of my favorite recipes from the book…

-Because straight magnesium oil can make skin dry and itchy for some people, it’s best to couch it in a lotion or cream, especially one containing soothing aloe.
+Because straight magnesium oil can make skin dry and itchy for some people, it’s best to buffer it in a lotion or cream, especially one containing soothing aloe.

-Dandelions were added to this recipe because the pain-relieving properties of the flowers make this cream particularly helpful for muscle cramps and other aches and pains.
+Dandelions were added to this recipe because the anti-inflammatory properties of the flowers make this cream particularly helpful for muscle cramps and other aches and pains.

 - Add the dandelion-infused oil and emulsifying wax to a heatproof jar or upcycled tin can.